Skip to content

 Dry Conditions:

-Disc drills improve rainfall infiltration and moisture retention in dry soils.
+Disc drills can help with moisture retention in dry soils.
 Soils drilled with discs also tend to be more resistant to wind and water erosion.
-In very low rainfall conditions, drilling through stubble cover can significantly increase grain yield.
+In very low rainfall conditions, drilling through stubble cover can significantly increase crop yield.

 Rocky Conditions: